Viseu: Geography

-The Church of Mercy or Igreja da Misericórdia.

 Viseu is approximately 50 km East of the Atlantic Ocean.
 Surrounded by a number of mountains – Leomil, Montemuro, Lapa, Arada, Estrela and Caramulo – the tops of which are covered with thick layers of snow in Winter time, the district is crossed by a network of rivers and streamlets.

 The city of Viseu has an almost central position in relation to the District lying on the so-called Viseu Plateau (in Portuguese Planalto de Viseu).
 It is surrounded by a mountainous system constituted to the north by the Leonil, Montemuro, and Lapa hills, to the northeast by the Arado hills, to the south and southeast by the Serra da Estrela and the Lousã hills and to the west by the Caramulo hills.

 The Municipality is characterized by an irregular surface with altitudes ranging between 400 and 700 m.
 With rough terrain, it has numerous water courses.
 These are found in three basins: the Vouga, the Dão and the Paiva.